JuliaPlots/PlotDocs.jl/docs/src/contributing.md

 Testing in Plots is done with the help of [VisualRegressionTests](https://github.com/JuliaPlots/VisualRegressionTests.jl).
 Reference images are stored in [PlotReferenceImages](https://github.com/JuliaPlots/PlotReferenceImages.jl).
 Sometimes the reference images need to be updated (if features change, or if the underlying backend changes).
 VisualRegressionTests makes it somewhat painless to update the reference images:

-From the Julia REPL, run `include(Pkg.dir("Plots","test","runtests.jl"))`.
+From the Julia REPL, run `Pkg.test(name="Plots")`.
 This will try to plot the tests, and then compare the results to the stored reference images.
 If the test output is sufficiently different than the reference output (using Tim Holy's excellent algorithm for the comparison), then a GTK window will pop up with a side-by-side comparison.
 You can choose to replace the reference image, or not, depending on whether a real error was discovered.

 After the reference images have been updated, navigate to PlotReferenceImages and push the changes to Github: